-HDInsight supports multiple Hadoop cluster versions that can be deployed at any time.
-Each version choice provisions a specific version of the Hortonworks Data Platform (HDP) distribution and a set of components that are contained within that distribution.
-The component version associated with each HDInsight cluster version are itemized in the following table.
-Note that the default cluster version used by Azure HDInsight is currently 3.1 based on HDP 2.1.
+Azure HDInsight supports multiple Hadoop cluster versions that can be deployed at any time.
+Each version choice creates a specific version of the Hortonworks Data Platform (HDP) distribution and a set of components that are contained within that distribution.
+The component versions associated with HDInsight cluster versions are itemized in the following table.
+Note that the default cluster version used by Azure HDInsight is currently 3.4, and, as of 09/14/2016, based on HDP 2.4.

 Get current component version information

-The following table lists the versions of HDInsight currently available, the corresponding Hortonworks Data Platform (HDP) versions that they use, and their release dates.
-When known, their support expiration and deprecation dates will also be provided.
+The following table lists the versions of HDInsight currently available, the corresponding Hortonworks Data Platform versions that they use, and their release dates.
+When known, their support expiration and deprecation dates are also provided.
 Please note the following:

-- Highly available clusters with two head nodes are deployed by default for HDInsight 2.1, 3.0, and 3.1 clusters.
+- Highly available clusters with two head nodes are deployed by default for HDInsight 2.1 and above.
 They are not available for HDInsight 1.6 clusters.

-- Once the support has expired for a particular version, it may not be available through the Azure management portal.
-The following table indicates which versions are available on the Azure management portal.
+- Once the support has expired for a particular version, it may not be available through the Azure portal.
+The following table indicates which versions are available on the Azure Classic Portal.
 Cluster versions will continue to be available using the

-Version parameter in the PowerShell New-AzureHDInsightCluster command and the .NET SDK until its deprecation date.
+Versionparameter in the Windows PowerShell New-AzureRmHDInsightCluster command and the .NET SDK until its deprecation date.

 Deployment of non-default clusters

-- Formula 2: Add 90 days to the date HDInsight cluster version X+1 (the subsequent version after X) is made available in the Azure Management Portal.
+- Formula 2: Add 90 days to the date HDInsight cluster version X+1 (the subsequent version after X) is made available in the Portal.